CSDSkilling/iengage/project-files/gamification/Data and AI/Hyperparameter.md

         <div class="card-container">
             <div class="card tall-card">
                 <div class="card-front">
-                  This is like checking how the car drives when you change things like the seat position, mirror angles, and steering wheel height in every possible way.
-In machine learning, this method tries every possible combination of hyperparameters in the search space to find what works best.
+                  This is like checking how the car drives when you change the seat position, mirror angles, and steering wheel height in every possible way.
+In ML, this method tries every possible combination of hyperparameters in the search space to find what works best.
                 </div>
             </div>
             <div class="card short-card" onclick="flipCard(this)">